 Oils have become an integrated part of almost all beauty routines.
 From coconut oil hair masks, to olive oil body scrubs, to using essential oils in our skin care – oils have become a big thing in the beauty world.
 There is probably at least one tube of lavender oil in your house right now.
 But have you ever thought about using coffee oil?
-Ahead of the release of our new organic face serum made from the oil extracted from our collected coffee grounds, we have explored what benefits coffee oil has for your skin.
+Our Organic Face Serum is made with coffee oil extracted from our collected coffee grounds.
+It has become our most highly rated product... so, we thought we'd make a post to explore in greater detail what benefits coffee oil has for your skin.

 Drinking caffeine clearly has its benefits.
 Our normal morning cup of joe is known for giving us a daily dose of energy when we feel like crawling back to bed.
 But that’s only if you drink it, right?
 Turns out, coffee oil could be the answer to getting the benefits of coffee without actually needing to gulp it down.
 Now we are not suggesting taking a coffee shower to soak up all its nutrient-rich goodness.
 Although that would make you smell delicious.
 Instead, some of us pioneering beauty brands are developing skincare products that contain coffee oil, allowing you to soak up all those great coffee benefits.
 Interested?
 Well, grab a coffee, take a sip and read on my friend.